Choosing the Right Credit Card

 Your PIN provides a layer of protection in case you lose your card.
 If someone finds it and tries using it, they will be unable to make large purchases without knowing the PIN.

-Keep your eyes on your credit card at all times when it is out of your hands.
-Fraudsters can engage in an act called skimming where they run your card through a special reader that copies it.
 Make sure your card is being run through a credit card processing machine when making purchases.
 Multiple swiping can also occur if you're not paying attention which results in you being charged multiple times for the same product or service.

 When someone calls you asking you for your credit card information perceive it as a red flag.
 It can often mean a credit card fraudster impersonating your credit card company.
-Only disclose your credit card information when you're initiating the call to the credit card company yourself.

-Make sure you only use well trusted sites when making online purchases with your credit card.
+Make sure you only use well-trusted sites when making online purchases with your credit card.
 Also, never respond to emails asking for your credit card information, they are often frauds.

 Always make sure that there is an amount included before signing a credit card receipt.
 Also, make sure to put a line through any blank spaces.
 This will prevent additional amounts being added to the receipt after you sign it after you depart.